Thine Own Self: Production

 Captain Picard appears only briefly in the episode, since it was filmed in December 1993 while Patrick Stewart was appearing in A Christmas Carol on-stage in London.

 Reception

-In 2012, Wired magazine said this was one of the best episodes of Star Trek: The Next Generation.

-Medium.com ranked this the 63rd best episode Star Trek: The Next Generation in 2017.

 In 2020, Tom's Guide listed this having some of the best moments for Enterprise D counselor Deanna Troi.

 Video releases

 This was released in Japan on LaserDisc on October 9, 1998 as part of the half-season collection Log.14: Seventh Season Part.2.
 This set included episodes from "Lower Decks" to Part II of "All Good Things", with English and Japanese audio tracks.